Sonam Wangchuk: Ice Stupa

+Mobile Solar-Powered Tents

+In February 2021, Wangchuk developed solar-powered tents for the Indian army.
+Each tent can accommodate around 10 soldiers.
+According to Wangchuk, he came up with this innovation when he learned that around 50,000 Indian soldiers were working in harsh weather conditions in high-altitude areas.
+This invention traps the heat energy during the daytime and utilizes this energy to keep the tent warm during night.

 Politics

 In 2013, on repeated requests from students community of Ladakh, Wangchuk helped launch the New Ladakh Movement (NLM), a social campaign and Ladakh's version of Green Party with the aim of working for sustainable education, environment and economy.

 It also aimed at uniting all local political leaders under one banner for the growth and development of Ladakh.
 Eventually, the members decided to make it into a non-political social movement.

 Boycott of Chinese products

-In June 2020, in response to the India-China border skirmishes, Sonam Wangchuk appealed to Indians to use "wallet power" and boycott Chinese products.
-This appeal was covered by major media houses and supported by various celebrities.
-Following the Galwan Valley clash on 15 June 2020, there were calls across India to boycott Chinese goods.
+In June 2020, in response to the India-China border skirmishes at Galwan, Wangchuk appealed to Indians to use their "wallet power" and boycott Chinese products.
+The appeal received widespread media coverage and garnered support from several prominent celebrities.

 Ladakh autonomy protest

 On 26 January 2023, to highlight the effects of climate change on the fragile ecosystem of Ladakh and to demand its protection under the Sixth Schedule of the Indian Constitution, Wangchuk attempted to go on a fast at the Khardungla pass.
-However, the authorities prevented him from going to Khardungla by putting him under house arrest, restricting his movement, as well as restricting people from visiting him.
-The police denied the charges, stating that he had not been given permission to enter Khardung La pass, citing temperatures being unsuitable for the fast, at less than -40°C. They also detained a few of his students supporting him from the HIAL campus.
-Wangchuk continued to voice his protest and fasting from the HIAL campus.
+However, the authorities allegedly prevented him from going to Khardungla by putting him under house arrest, restricting his movement, as well as restricting people from visiting him.
+The Ladakh police denied the charges, stating that he had not been given permission to enter Khardung La pass, citing temperatures being unsuitable for the fast, at less than -40°C.

+In March 2024, he started a fast-unto-death to press for his demand for constitutional safeguards for the Union Territory and protection of Ladakh from industrial and mining lobbies.
+Additionally, he began a 21-day Climate Fast hunger strike for giving statehood to Union Territory Ladakh under the Sixth Schedule.
+On 30 September 2024, during his walk by foot from Ladakh to Delhi for their demands, Wangchuk and his supporters were detained by Delhi Police at the Singhu border and were released on 2 October 2024.